 The Entrance Hall

-The Entrance Hall was added to the fifteenth century manor house in c.1506 by Thomas Boleyn, Anne Boleyn’s father.
-Original timbers can be seen in the earlier doorway, directly opposite the current entrance.
+The Entrance Hall was added to the 14th century manor house in the mid-16th century by Anne of Cleves.
+She also installed a large grand staircase that gave her access to the rooms above.
+Original timbers from the 14th century can still be seen in the earlier doorway, directly opposite the current entrance.

 The Morning Room

 The Morning Room was a private retiring room in the Tudor period.
-The panelling and fireplace date to the seventeenth century.
-In the stone of the fireplace surround are carved the initials H.W. representing Henry Waldegrave whose family owned Hever Castle between 1557 and 1715.
+This small room was created during the early Boleyn ownership by sectioning off an area behind the Great Hall, one which primarily became a female space.
+The panelling and fireplace date to the 17th century.
+In the stone of the fireplace surround are carved the initials H.W, possibly representing Henry Waldegrave whose family owned Hever Castle between 1557 and 1715.

 Anne Boleyn’s Bedroom

-Anne Boleyn was born in 1501 and spent her childhood at Hever Castle, which had belonged to her family since 1462.
-This room is traditionally thought to have been her bedroom.
-The half-domed ceiling is an original fifteenth-century feature designed to give a feeling of greater space and light.
+Anne Boleyn is believed to have been born in 1501 and spent her early childhood at Hever Castle, which had belonged to her family since 1462.
+This room has a long tradition associated with it once being Anne’s bedroom.
+It may actually, however, have been an antechamber to the main family’s Great Chamber next door.
+What is certain, is that during the Boleyn’s time, this room was the first of their private family suite of rooms.
+The half-domed ceiling is an original 15th feature designed to give a feeling of greater space and light.

 The Book of Hours Room